alimx07/Distributed_Microservices_Backend/readme.md

 There’s a common saying in the industry that the first rule of microservices is: **don’t do microservices**.
 The idea is that if you can avoid the complexity, you probably should.
 In this repository, I do them anyway (even if it is just a mini example) — but with a focus on understanding the real cost and learning.

-This Readme will be more like a blog, sharing notes , ideas and what i have done logically to create the project. not too much about the code. nowdays in AI ERA the easiest thing to do is understand most of the code.
+This Readme will be more like a blog, sharing notes, ideas and what I have done logically to create the project. not too much about the code. today’s AI era the easiest thing to do is understand most of the code.

 The process is incremental and consists of several stages: